 Some of the most common questions we receive from adult students focus on the transfer process.
-Many of our students have attended college before some transfer directly upon completing two years of study at one of our local community colleges, others are returning to the classroom after studying at a four-year college some years ago, and some even have previous college work from schools in another country.
-At the Wescoe School, we understand that there is no “one size fits all” approach to serving adult students.
+Many of our students have attended college before; some transfer directly upon completing two years of study at one of our local community colleges, others are returning to the classroom after studying at a four-year college some years ago, and some even have previous college work from schools in another country.
+At the School of Continuing Studies, we understand that there is no “one size fits all” approach to serving adult students.
 My best advice to adult students planning to begin or continue their education to earn their bachelor’s degree is:

 - Start the process early.
 Sit down with an academic advisor who can review previous coursework you may have completed and discuss the many degree options open to you.

 - Bring a copy of your transcript(s) to our meeting.
 You may bring official or unofficial transcripts for our initial discussion.
 Students are often surprised by how much of the credit they previously earned can be transferred.
-A Wescoe School adviser will review your transfer work and show you how it will fit in to completing a Muhlenberg College degree.
+A School of Continuing Studies advisor will review your transfer work and show you how it will fit in to completing a Muhlenberg College degree.

 - Credit-by-examination (e.g. CLEP, ACE or DANTES) is another great way to earn college credit.
 The adviser will explain how you can pursue potential credit for acquired knowledge

 - A financial aid officer will advise you about application dates and requirements to apply.
-The Wescoe School has dedicated staff members who are experienced in working with adult students.
+The School of Continuing Studies has dedicated staff members who are experienced in working with adult students.

 - Review your military or employer tuition benefits.
 Many employers provide some type of tuition benefit to their employees; inquire with your human resources department for specific details.
-Wescoe provides tuition deferment for those students who receive employer or military tuition benefits.
+The School of Continuing Studies provides tuition deferment for those students who receive employer or military tuition benefits.